vanegasj/alphafold3/docs/input.md

 *   `queryIndices: list[int]`: O-based indices in the query sequence, defining the mapping from query residues to template residues.
-*   `templateIndices: list[int]`: O-based indices in the template sequence, defining the mapping from query residues to template residues.
+*   `templateIndices: list[int]`: O-based indices in the template sequence, specifying the mapping from query residues to template residues defined in the mmCIF file.
+Note that unresolved mmCIF residues must be taken into account when specifying template indices.

 A template is specified as an mmCIF string containing a single chain with the structural template together with a 0-based mapping that maps query residue